Sin Mission Pack: Wages of Sin

-SIN: Wages of Sin is an expansion pack for Ritual Entertainment's first-person shooter game SiN.
-It was developed by 2015 Games Inc. as their first retail product and published by Activision in February 1999.
-Taking place after the events depicted in SiN, players once again assume the role of HARDCORPS officer John R. Blade as he attempts to stop Mafia boss Gianni Manero from taking control of the remnants of SinTEK following the disappearance of its villainous CEO, Elexis Sinclaire.
+Sin Mission Pack: Wages of Sin is an expansion pack for Ritual Entertainment's first-person shooter game Sin.
+It was developed by 2015 as their first retail product and published by Activision in February 1999.
+Taking place after the events depicted in Sin, players once again assume the role of HARDCORPS officer John R. Blade as he attempts to stop Mafia boss Gianni Manero from taking control of the remnants of SinTEK following the disappearance of its villainous CEO, Elexis Sinclaire.

-After Nightdive Studios acquired the rights to the SiN franchise in 2020, SiN and Wages of Sin were republished together as SiN: Gold on Steam and GOG.com.
+After Nightdive Studios acquired the rights to the Sin franchise in 2020, Sin and Wages of Sin were republished together as Sin: Gold on Steam and GOG.com.

 Gameplay

 Wages of Sin is a video game that builds upon the mechanics of its predecessor while introducing new elements to change the gameplay experience.
 Among these differences are new enemies, locations, and weapons, such as the addition of a flashlight, night vision goggles, and rope.
 Furthermore, the game offers a multiplayer mode called "Hoverbike Deathmatch", providing an alternative way for players to engage with the game.